chl1860/DylamicLinq/README.md

 # DylamicLinq
-A light library to generate lambada expression through object or joson
+A light library to generate lambada expression through object or JSON